Highlights from the Ratings and Financial Report for CF Industries Holdings Inc. (CF)

-CF Industries Holdings Inc. (NYSE:CF) went up by 2.49% from its latest closing price compared to the recent 1-year high of $48.88.
-The company’s stock price has collected 13.03% of gains in the last five trading sessions.
-MarketWatch.com reported on 11/13/20 that CF Industries Holdings Inc. stock rises Friday, outperforms market
+CF Industries Holdings Inc. (NYSE:CF) went up by 0.71% from its latest closing price compared to the recent 1-year high of $48.88.
+The company’s stock price has collected 6.22% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that CF Industries Holdings Inc. stock outperforms market on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.